Photonico/Photonico_Code/README.md

 # Photonico Code [Uncompleted]

-Photonico Code is a free, monospace, slab-serif style font.
+Photonico Code is a free, monospace, slab-serif style font, which supports Latin, Greek, and Cyrillic characters.

 It is developed from the file of [Fira Code](https://github.com/tonsky/FiraCode), and inherits its programming ligatures and HiDPI support.